-IMPORTANT: Attach the ClipLocksTM to all of the grates before securing the grates to the trench drain.
-Once the grates with attached ClipLocksTM are pressed into place into the trench, the grate cannot be moved without destroying the drive screw pins.
-Dry-run the layout until you are
+IMPORTANT: Attach the ClipLocks[TM] to all of the grates before securing the grates to the trench drain.
+Once the grates with attached ClipLocks[TM] are pressed into place into the trench, the grate cannot be moved without destroying the drive screw pins.
+Dry-run the layout until you are confident they are in the correct position.
+This is especially important with radius'd (curved) grates.

-Find the holes or slotted areas, located on the length side of the grate.
-If your system calls for 2 clips per grate use the two holes on either side in the center.
+- □ Find the holes or slotted areas, located on the length side of the grate. - If your system calls for 2 clips per grate use the two holes on either side in the center.
 If your system calls for 4 clips per grate use the 2nd hole from the end of each grate end.
-If you system calls for 6 clips per grate use the same holes but add clips to the 2 center holes also.
-Align the ClipLockTM with the attachment location on the bottom of the grate.
-A hole in the top of the clip will align with a hole in the bottom of the grate.
-Hammer the provided drive screw through the hole in the clip to attach the ClipLock to the grate.
-Place the grate in the frame, aligned with the locking notches.
-After verifying the grate is in the correct placement, press the grate into plate.
-To remove the grates you will insert a flat tool behind the clips and pry out on all clips on one side and rotate out of the locking ledge.
+If you system calls for 6 clips per grate use the same holes but add clips to the 2 center holes also. - □ Align the ClipLock[TM] with the attachment location on the bottom of the grate.
+A hole in the top of the clip will align with a hole in the bottom of the grate. - □ Hammer the provided drive screw through the hole in the clip to attach the ClipLock to the grate. - □ Place the grate in the frame, aligned with the locking notches. - After verifying the grate is in the correct placement, press the grate into plate. - □ To remove the grates you will insert a flat tool behind the clips and pry out on all clips on one side and rotate out of the locking ledge.